isomerpages/govtech-stp/_border-and-health-control-measures/01c-SHN-swab.md

 ### 2. Dedicated Stay-Home Notice (SHN) Facility

+#### Stay at Stay-Home Notice (SHN) Dedicated Facility

+The payment required will be communicated by the SHN facilities during the stay and travellers are required to pay the charges upfront when checking into the SHN facility.
+Failure to do so may result in late payment interests being charged.

+Please refer to the following link for common questions on the SHN facilities: [here](https://www.gov.sg/article/questions-about-the-dedicated-shn-facilities-for-returnees-answered)

+From 1 January 2021 onwards, costs of stay at dedicated SHN facilities for SCs and PRs who last left Singapore before 27 March will no longer be waived.
+Please refer to the following link for details: [here](https://www.moh.gov.sg/news-highlights/details/updates-to-stay-home-notice-and-charging-policy-for-travellers)

 #### Opt out of Stay-Home Notice (SHN) Dedicated Facility for selected countries/regions

 Travellers from the list of [countries/regions](/files/SHN-and-swab-summary.pdf) (as indicated in S/N 4 of the table) may opt out of dedicated SHN facilities and serve their 14-day SHN at their place of residence, if they fulfil the following criteria: